The Moravian Archives is open by Appointment Only Learn More

 The Vernon Nelson Fund provides grants to researchers as a contribution toward their expenses relating to their research at the Moravian Archives.

 Funding may be given for research projects using material held by the Moravian Archives in Bethlehem.
-In 2019 three projects were awarded with a total of $1,200.
+Grants cannot be given for attending the annual German Script Course.
+Grant amounts are usually $1000 or less.

 Rev. Vernon H. Nelson (1933-2010) was archivist of the Moravian Church, Northern Province from 1961 until 2004.